 Choosing between virtue and vice.
 Between a devil and an angel.
 This is, simply put, what the original “Lover” (yes, no s) card is all about.
-The shadow of the Devil is cast over card number 6.
-Passion or reason?
-Body or mind?
+Beyond that traditional meaning, The Lovers speak more directly of love itself in whatever form it comes, including romantic.

 #7 The Chariot

 Victory, Destiny and Success.
-7 is, indeed, a glorious number in Tarot.
+7 is a glorious number in Tarot.
 And the Chariot is a glorious card.
-It speaks of the intellectual and material triumph.
-It is whole, mighty and complete.
+This card speaks of both intellectual and material triumph: it’s is whole, mighty and complete.
 It is divine.

 #8 Justice (in RWS, 11)*